Kiana, Alaska: Language

 The first villages in the region to start teaching the Inupiaq language in public school were Ambler, Shungnak, and Kobuk.
-Then Noorvik and the other villages around the region began teaching it as well.
-Viola Barr and Rosaline Jackson were the first people in Kiana to teach Inupiaq language as a class in 1971.
+Noorvik and the other villages around the region began teaching it as well.
+Viola Barr and Rosaline Jackson were the first people in Kiana to teach Inupiaq language in a classroom in 1971.

 Before white people came to the region, the children of Kiana grew up speaking the Inupiaq language.
-Most Kiana students and adults nowadays do not know how to read, write, or speak the language.
-The region is trying to get the language back so all can speak Inupiaq and make the Elders of Kiana proud.
-Rosetta Stone and the Inupiaq Language Commission are helping this effort.
+Most Kiana students and adults do not know how to read, write, or speak the language.
+The region is trying to get more people to speak the language so many more townspeople will be able to speak Inupiaq.
+Rosetta Stone and the Inupiaq Language Commission help with the effort.

 Geography

 Kiana is located at 66°58′18″N 160°25′49″W (66.971720, -160.430168).
 According to the United States Census Bureau, the city has a total area of 0.2 sqmi, all of it land.

-The village of Kiana is located where three rivers meet: the Squirrel River, Kobuk River, and big/small channel rivers.
-Kiana is in the Northwestern Alaska, 30 miles North of the Arctic Circle, and 57 air miles East of Kotzebue.
+The village of Kiana is located where rivers meet: the Squirrel River, Kobuk River as well as big/small channel rivers.
+Kiana is in the Northwestern Alaska, 30 miles north of the Arctic Circle, and 57 air miles east of Kotzebue.

 Climate

-In Kiana, there are of frequent storms and extreme temperature swings.
+In Kiana, there are frequent storms and extreme temperature swings.
 There is also evidence of climate change occurring in the past 50 years.
 Evidence of rising temperatures each month, and increased precipitation (except July) has also been recorded.

-The snowfall is significant, at about 60 inches per year, and the rainfall is 16 inches on average.
-The Kobuk River is navigable by boat from May to October, and frozen for the remainder of the year.
+The snowfall is significant with about 60 inches per year and the rainfall is 16 inches on average.
+The Kobuk River is navigable by boat from May to October; it is frozen for the remainder of the year.

+A weak tornado briefly touched down in Kiana on August 26, 1976, making the city the site of the northernmost recorded tornado.